Highlight

 {{ time.start_TS | TS2dateFormat('YYYY') }}

 A Chinese scroll painting like a scene from an action movie: a horseman shoots a warrior galloping in front of him with bow and arrow.
 The transcultural Paper Tiger Theater (Berlin – Beijing) has been inspired by the scroll painting Machang Lays Low the Enemy Ranks in the collection of the Museum für Asiatische Kunst.
-In their dance-video-installation-performance the artists span an arc from the Chinese imperial wars and their celebration in the imperial palace to the colonial plundering of Beijing in the so-called Boxer War in 1900 to the China of today.
-Five dancers and actors meet a contemporary witness of SED General Secretary Honecker’s China trip, a skateboarder meets a percussionist, video art meets costumes for everyone.
+In their dance-video-installation-performance the artists span an arc from the Chinese imperial wars and their celebration in the imperial palace to the colonial loot of Beijing in the so-called Boxer War in 1900 to the China of today.
+Five dancers and actors meet a contemporary witness of communist party General Secretary Honecker’s China trip, a skateboarder meets a percussionist, video art meets costumes for everyone.

 Trailer